 Coors brewing company advocates responsible alcohol consumption, whereby it urges its consumers to drink moderately.
 The company also advocates greener brewing strategies aimed at environmental preservation.
 These strategies are asserted through the company’s initiative of developing production methods that are aimed at conserving both energy and water throughout the enterprise (Molson Coors).
-Coors brewing company advocates safe use of the company’s products and aspires to be increasingly environmental responsive in the company’s operations, both locally and internationally.
+Coors Brewing Company advocates the safe use of its products and aspires to be increasingly environmentally responsive in the company’s operations, both locally and internationally.

 The implementation of promotional strategies is realized through substantial advertising.
 Free merchandise, commercials, and billboards are significantly utilized to inform and educate the public with regard to the company’s products.
 Beers tend to have a personal selling aspect; essentially, beers sell themselves.
 Consumers are loyal to the company’s brands and do not require the company to persuade or push them towards consuming designate company products (Lamb, 2012).
 As such, sales promotion efforts are not a significant factor in this respect; however, prices remain constant.